Teradata/stacki-wiki/Extend-Your-Scripts.md

 </file>
 </post>
 ```

-% If I need to change owner/group:
+And, if you need to change owner/group:

 ```
 <post>
 <file name="/full/path/of/file.conf" perms="0660" owner="bob:jobob">